 The Scottish National War Memorial also located within the Crown Square is completely wheelchair accessible.
 The Memorial commemorates the Scottish soldiers who fought and lost their lives in both World Wars and more recent conflicts.

-The high ceilings, beautiful stain glass and mouldings create a peaceful place to reflect on all the lost lives.
+The high ceilings, beautiful stained glass and mouldings create a peaceful place to reflect on all the lost lives.

 As I mentioned early there was an accessible toilet in the Crown Square, which was clean and provided enough space for wheelchair transfers.
 Accessible toilets can also be found at the main entrance and in the café.

-*Although I received complimentary tickets to Edinburgh Castle, all opinions expressed in this honest review are my own.
+*I received complimentary tickets to Edinburgh Castle, but all opinions expressed in this honest review are my own.
 Thank you to Edinburgh Castle for having us along for the day.